 I don’t believe the historical evidence supports the traditional view that he was a power-mad, murderous hunchback.
 While I would never say that it’s impossible for him to have murdered his nephews, I haven’t seen anything that convinces me unequivocally that he did.
 Without that proof, he’s entitled to the benefit of the doubt.

 If you’d like to see all the arguments set out, before no less august a jurist than the late Chief Justice Rehnquist, you can find a video of the arguments on C-SPAN.
 It’s worth noting that Rehnquist was not exactly known for being soft on murderers.

 The traditionalist view levels numerous other charges against King Richard.
 When one looks closely at the historical record, however, there is little or nothing to support these charges, which I won’t argue here.
 If you’re interested in the alternate viewpoint, there are many options.
-Royal Blood by Bertram Fields is a superb legal summation of the case in the king’s favor, as it should be since Fields is an attorney.
+Royal Blood by the late Bertram Fields is a superb legal summation of the case in the king’s favor, as it should be since Fields was an attorney.

 I’m grateful to my family and friends for fueling this interest, which my husband occasionally calls an obsession.
 Thanks to him and to our friends in the UK, I’ve been able to explore sites that were important in Richard III’s life.
 I’ve stood by the memorial stone to him that lay in Leicester Cathedral before the Looking for Richard project found his remains.
 That stone has since been moved to the King Richard III Visitor Centre.

 You can see that the stone refers to King Richard’s burial at the Church of the Grey Friars in Leicester.
 John Ashdown-Hill’s research and the energy Philippa Langley and others put into the Looking for Richard Project led to the discovery of the church’s ruins.
 King Richard’s bones were found near the spot where the high altar would have been.